2013 Moore tornado: Initial aid

 At noon on May 21, the U.S. Senate held a moment of silence for the victims.
 Delegates from several countries and Pope Francis offered condolences, and the United Nations offered assistance in the recovery efforts.
-The Canadian Red Cross began accepting donations of money and supplies for their American counterparts, to assist with disaster relief and recovery.
+The Canadian Red Cross accepted donations of money and supplies for their American counterparts to assist with disaster relief and recovery.

 The United Methodist Committee on Relief, Direct Relief, Matt Kemp of the Los Angeles Dodgers, Kevin Durant of the Oklahoma City Thunder, Continental Resources, Devon Energy, ONEOK, Koch Industries, Hobby Lobby, and Carrie Underwood all pledged donations to the relief efforts.

 Moore Mayor Glenn Lewis stated that he would attempt to get an ordinance passed requiring storm shelters or safe rooms in new housing projects.